m-niedzielski/digital-voltmeter/hardware/calculations/rc_filter.md

 - Reducing ADC reading jitter
 - Preventing aliasing when sampling

-We are measuring slowly changing DC voltages, impling that a high (kHz-range) bandwidth is not required.
+We are measuring slowly changing DC voltages, implying that a high (kHz-range) bandwidth is not required.

 ## Choosing The Update Rate & Sample Plan